CULTURAL HERITAGE DIGITIZATION AWARD

 Institution Eligibility

 Any institution located within the state of Mississippi may be considered for the award regardless of political, religious, or other affiliation.
-Institutions, for this award, are defined as societies or organizations founded for educational, social, political, religious, or other purpose.
+Institutions, for this award, are defined as societies or organizations founded for educational, social, political, religious, or other purposes.
 Any non-partner, current partner, or previous partner institutions (excluding board member institutions) are eligible to apply for the award.
 Non-partner and previous partner institutions must be willing to join MDL or reactivate the partnership.
 Institutions must be functioning and open to the public to be eligible.

 Collection and Project Eligibility

 Additional criteria are required per collection and project.
 Please see our award guidelines for more information.
-Preference is given to collections considered at-risk (i.e. deteriorating physical conditions, threats of nature, etc.) or those that showcase Mississippi from a new or different perspective.
-There is no size or quantity limit regarding materials; however, please note that scrapbooks and oversize materials will require significantly more time to digitize.
+Preference is given to collections considered at-risk (i.e., deteriorating physical conditions, threats of nature, etc.) or those that showcase Mississippi from a new or different perspective.
+There is no size or quantity limit regarding materials; however, please note that scrapbooks and oversized materials will require significantly more time to digitize.
 If you wish to include these materials, contact MDL to help determine digitization time.